Graduate Programs in Professional Communication

 Program Requirements

-This program requires students take a minimum of thirty-three hours of coursework, of which students must complete thirty (30) hours of graduate level coursework (5000 level and above).
-Twenty-seven (27) of which must be letter-graded.
+This program requires students take a minimum of thirty-three hours of coursework, of which students must complete all coursework at the graduate level (5000 level and above).
+Twenty-seven of which must be letter-graded.
+Students must also successfully complete and defend an original comprehensive capstone final project.
 It is possible to complete the program in one academic year if some coursework is completed during the summer sessions.
-Students must also take and pass a comprehensive examination.
 The program requires the following courses:

-• Twelve additional hours of approved Communication and outside courses (no more than two classes outside of the Communication major may be taken).
+- Six additional hours of program elective courses and/or approved outside courses (no more than two classes outside of the degree major may be taken); and

 Students who have completed insufficient coursework in Communication at the undergraduate level (for example, students who did not major in a communication-related area) may be required to take up to nine additional hours of letter graded undergraduate coursework as determined by their graduate advisors.